mgadaphy/dicom-research/docs/system_architecture.md

 }
 ```

-### Future Planned Features

-The following components are planned for future implementation:

-#### Consensus Dashboard Components
+### Consensus Dashboard Components

-The consensus dashboard will facilitate comparison and resolution of discrepancies:
+The consensus dashboard facilitates comparison of annotations from multiple reviewers:

 ```mermaid
 sequenceDiagram